Enjoy a fall foliage tour with Caravan Tours and visit many of the historic New England mansions.

 The glamorous lives of the members of the 400 Club in Newport, Rhode Island, have certainly been long admired.
 In the early 1900’s, New England socialites built summer cottages and vacation homes along Rhode Island’s beautiful 400-mile coastline.

 These are much more than ‘cottages’.
 They are now historic New England mansions that are still unrivalled even to this day.
-At the time, these New England mansions were social hubs for hosting and attending parties each week.
+At the time, these New England mansions were social hubs for hosting and attending weekly parties.

 Today, vacationers to Newport Rhode Island in New England, enjoy guided tours of these Gilded Age mansions and dream of what it would be like to live as one of America’s wealthiest families back in the day.

 The Marble House “Vanderbilt Summer Cottage”

-The Marble House probably became one of the most famous mansions in Newport, Rhode Island, because of its owners – William K. Vanderbilt and his wife Alva – and their role in Newport society.
+The Marble House has become one of the most famous historic New England mansions.
+Located in Newport Rhode Island, its notoriety may be due to its owners – William K. Vanderbilt and his wife Alva – and their role in Newport society.

-The owners and their hired designer didn’t spare any expense when building the mansion; it cost approximately $11 million to build back in 1892!
+The owners and their hired designer didn’t spare any expense when building the mansion; it cost approximately $11 million to build back in 1892 (which is the equivalent of $308 million in 2019)!
 The mansion was actually built as a 39th birthday present for Mrs. Alva Vanderbilt.
-As a leading hostess in Newport Society she dreamed that the mansion would be a “Temple to the Arts” in America.
+As a leading hostess in Newport Society she dreamed that this historic New England mansion would be a “Temple to the Arts” in America.

 The Vanderbilt’s summer cottage is named the Marble House because of its incorporation of marble into the design and structure.
 Nearly 7 million was spent on marble – over 500,000 cubic feet – that was used in fountains, statues and carved walls.